We talked about God and religions. The occasion was a boat accident, in which several hundred pilgrims of an eastern religious drowned.

 "So, the world is an illusion?"

-In general, this is a real human perspective that our brain shows us - so no illusion in the sense above.
+As a rule, this is a real human perspective that our brain shows us - not an illusion in the sense just asked.

 "People who believe in God say that the purpose of life is to serve God."